 What you can do about it

 Honestly, this can be a tricky issue to deal with.
-It requires a sincere one-to-one conversation, which may be difficult if you don’t have a particularly strong relationship with your employee.
-That's why it's important to teach your managers the right way to give employee feedback.
+It requires a sincere one-to-one conversation, which may be difficult if you don’t have a solid relationship with your employee.
+That's why teaching your managers the right way to give employee feedback is important.

 Once you’ve discovered the reason for their absenteeism, it’s time to put some new processes in place.
-For example, if they’re bored at work, brainstorm what could make their role more interesting.
+For example, brainstorm what could make their role more interesting if they're bored at work.
 Again, work together to mutually find solutions that address the issue at the source.

 After you’ve got everything set up, ensure you have a way to measure your success.
 Goal-setting is one way that managers and their team members can transparently align on goals and track progress.

-Tip: If you think there are engagement issues throughout your team or company, it’s imperative that you figure out what's driving disengagement at your company and take meaningful steps to improve employee engagement.
+Tip: If you think there are engagement issues throughout your team or company, you must figure out what's driving disengagement at your company and take meaningful steps to improve employee engagement.
 Employee engagement surveys are a great way to collect data that reveals high-impact areas of opportunities.

-Presenteeism is defined as, “being present at work, but limited in some aspects of job performance by a health problem.”
+Presenteeism is “being present at work but limited in some aspects of job performance by a health problem.”
 Most people have seen this once or twice in their careers.
-This makes sense when you consider the data, which finds that about $224 billion is taken out of the US economy per year due to lost productivity from absence and presenteeism.
+This makes sense when you consider the data, which finds that about $224 billion is taken out of the US economy annually due to lost productivity from absence and presenteeism.

 In fact, according to data from the Virgin Pulse Science Advisory Board, presenteeism is just as costly to a business's bottom line as absenteeism.
-Their data shows that employees took about four sick days each year, on average.
-However, when the numbers on how many days they lost on the job came in, the number climbed to 57.5 days per year, per employee.
+Their data shows that, on average, employees took about four sick days each year.
+However, when the numbers on how many days they lost on the job came in, the number climbed to 57.5 days per year per employee.